pawelwuuu/permutations/README.md

 - Number of permutation inversions
 - Order of permutation
 - Permutation in cycle notation
-- Eveness of permutation
+- Evenness of permutation

 ## Usage
-To use this project follow instructions given below:
+To use this project, follow instructions given below:
 - Create build folder inside project folder.
 ```bash
 mkdir build